EmmaSteinman/project1/src/threads/lab1doc.md

 > B7: Why did you choose this design?
 In what ways is it superior to
 > another design you considered?

+We kept track of priority and chose to always insert ordered when putting threads in the ready list, thus the first element will always have the highest priority and we do not have to iterate over the list each time to find the highest priority.
+We chose to complete the Advanced Scheduler exercise rather than Priority Donation.

 ### ADVANCED SCHEDULER

 #### DATA STRUCTURES